chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 </table>
 <!-- markdownlint-enable reference-links-images -->

-If Visium ("EFO:0010961") the units for the spatial array positions are pixels from the full-resolution image.
+If Visium Spatial Gene Expression ("EFO:0010961") the units for the spatial array positions are pixels from the full-resolution image.

 The location dataframe MUST have the metadata fields: